NSW Boat Licence Theory

 Yes, they are.
 Our online enrolment system is configured to automatically deduct the discounted amount before sending an invoice depending on the number booking online at any one time.
 For two people, the discount is 5%.
 For three people the discount is 10%.
 For four or more people the discount is 15%.
 The discount is applied to each person on the booking.

-Yes, we recommend all students complete some prior learning before completing the course.
+Yes, we recommend all attendees complete prior learning before completing the course.
 It will assist in preparing for the multiple-choice knowledge test.
 On completion of the enrolment process you will be provided with access to the course learning resources area.

 Bring one full Proof of Identity item such as a current drivers licence.
 Everything else you need for the theory course is provided.

-Roads and Maritime Boat and PWC Licence Fees
+Roads and Maritime Boat (RMS) and PWC Licence Fees

 Similar to a driver's licence you will also have to pay a state government fee to NSW Roads and Maritime.
 The fees are subject to annual review.